comfyphp/lang/README.md

 $lang = new ComfyPHP\Lang();
 ```

 Create separate JSON files for each language you want to support.
-And Place these files in the languages folder.
+And Place these files into the languages folder.
 For example, create the following files:

 ```php
 // src/langs/en/index.json